rnapark/kaggle-plant-path2020/SETUP.md

+These setup instructions are for verification of Kaggle performance.
+Any outputs/training logs/interpretations can be viewed directly through the notebooks in notebooks.

+I've uploaded the pre-trained model weights to Duke Box, please download these, then create a dataset in Kaggle by uploading that folder of fold weights.

+Copy this notebook that uses the downloaded model weights ______, and "add input" from your newly created dataset above.
+Submit to competition to see the score.

+**Make sure the path to download the weights looks like ______ **

 To view the notebook/run in Co-Lab, download the .ipynb from this repository, upload to Co-Lab, and remove the first 4 cells that ask for Kaggle login/access Kaggle datasets.

 In the function "initialize_model()", replace \